python-provy/provy/docs/source/provyfile.rst

 This is the overall structure of a *provy* provisioning file.
 The first imports will be very similar among most your provyfile.py files.
 You'll always import Role and most of the time will use one of the other built-in roles.

 After the imports, come your *Role* Definitions.
 This is where you'll specify how you want your servers to be built.
-You can find more about how to build roles in the `What are roles?`_ and `Using Roles in my Roles`_ sections.
+You can find more about how to build roles in the :doc:`what-are-roles` and :doc:`using-roles` sections.

 Last but not least, you describe your servers and how they relate to roles.
 This brings us to the *AskFor* parameter (*provy.core.AskFor*).
 This class allows you to specify that a given option for a given server should be filled at runtime, either by passing in the command line or by asking the user doing the provisioning.